apache/sedona/docs/download/compile.md

 ```
 mvn clean install -DskipTests
 ```
-This command will first delete the old binary files and compile all three modules.
-This compilation will skip the unit tests of GeoSpark.

-To compile a module of GeoSpark, please make sure you are in the folder of that module.
+This command will first delete the old binary files and compile all modules.
+This compilation will skip the unit tests.
+To compile a single module, please make sure you are in the folder of that module.
 Then enter the same command.

+!!!note
+	By default, this command will compile Sedona with Spark 3.0 and Scala 2.12

 To run unit tests, just simply remove `-DskipTests` option.
 The command is like this:
 ```